open-forest-observatory/ofo-argo/README.md

 ```

 #### a.
 Add drone imagery to OFO shared volume
-To add new drone imagery datasets to be processed using Argo, transfer files from your local machine to the `/ofo-share` volume.
-Put the drone imagery projects to be processed in there own directory in `/ofo-share/argo-input/datasets`.
+To add new drone imagery datasets to be processed using Argo, transfer files from your local machine (or the cloud) to the `/ofo-share` volume.
+Put the drone imagery projects to be processed in their own directory in `/ofo-share/argo-input/datasets`.

+One data transfer method is a CLI tool called SCP

 `scp -r <local/directory/drone_image_dataset/> exouser@<vm.ip.address>:/ofo-share/argo-input/datasets`